LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 detection task.
 The :py:`self.img` attribute is used as an argument to the eye detection function, and :py:`self.metadata` is used for returning the timestamp of the current image to downstream Blocks.
-This class alone is not enough for running the eye detection with Crappy, a corresponding custom :class:`~crappy.blocks.Camera` Block now has to be defined in the next subsection !
+This class alone is not enough for running the eye detection with Crappy.
+The next subsection defines the corresponding custom :class:`~crappy.blocks.Camera` Block.

 ..
 Note::
    By default, the :meth:`~crappy.blocks.camera_processes.CameraProcess.loop`